realRunlo/DNS/README.md

 [under maintenance]
 # Domain Name System - DNS
-This project is a simple and fairly accurate implementation of a dns implementation.
+This project is a simple and fairly accurate implementation of a domain name system.
 This project was devloped in python and tested using core network emulator.

 ## System components